-Here's a simple trick to significantly reduce the length of your mortgage and save you thousands over the course of your loan: Make additional payments that are applied to your principal.
-Borrowers can do this in various ways.
-For many people,Perhaps the easiest way to organize this process is by making one additional payment a year.
-Of course, some folks can't afford such an enormous additional expense, so splitting an additional payment into 12 additional monthly payments is a great option too.
-Another popular option is to pay half of your payment every two weeks.
-The result is you will make one extra monthly payment each year.
-These options differ slightly in lowering the total interest paid and reducing payback length, but they will all significantly shorten the length of your mortgage and lower your total interest paid.
+Paying consistent additional payments on your principal balance will yield big returns.
+Borrowers employ various techniques to meet this goal.
+For many people,Perhaps the easiest way to organize this process is to make one additional payment a year.
+If you can't afford to pay an extra whole payment all at once, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
+Another popular option is to pay a half payment every two weeks.
+The effect here is that you will make one extra monthly payment every year.
+These options differ a little in lowering the total interest paid and shortening payback length, but they will all significantly reduce the duration of your mortgage and lower your total interest paid.

 Do you have a question regarding a mortgage program?